syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-custom-stamp-annotations.md

     image.WidthRequest = 200;
     image.HeightRequest = 100;

-    //Add image as custom stamp to the first page pdfViewer.AddStamp(image, 1);
+    //Method 1: Add image as custom stamp to the first page using `AddStamp` method pdfViewer.AddStamp(image, 1);

+	//Method 2: Create a stamp annotation instance and add using `AddAnnotation` method
+	//StampAnnotation stampAnnotation = new StampAnnotation(image, 1, new Rectangle(100, 100, 100, 100));
+	//pdfViewer.AddAnnotation(stampAnnotation);
 }

 {% endhighlight %}